musefind/mobx-models/readme.md

 const vm = new InfluencerViewModel(influencerInstance)

 vm.name = 'new name'

+// calls view model validate(), and commit's changes to the model if
+// everything looks ok.
 vm.commit()
+vm.commitAndSave() // does what you think

 // Putting it all together!
 const App = observer(({ collabs }) => (